Before I get started, I’ll address what you’re probably thinking. Yes, I do walk the walk:

 How does something like that even happen?

-That’s the initial question I asked myself that really made me start to think about all this stuff in terms of the big picture.
+Asking myself that question is what really made me start to think about all this stuff in terms of the big picture.
 I realized some key yet not so obvious lessons:

 - Knowledge doesn’t always correlate with success.